codewitch-honey-crisis/BuildPack/README.md

 This readme can't do it justice, so just visit the link

+## Parsley

+A little recursive descent LL(1) parser generator in C#.
+Supports actions in the grammar.
+See my [Code Project article](https://www.codeproject.com/Articles/5254538/Parsley-A-Recursive-Descent-Parser-Generator-in-Csharp) for information on using it.

 ## Rolex

 A neat little tokenizer generator in C#.
 I use it all the time for parsers, and slang uses it for its tokenization, as does the RolexDemo parser.
 I've included this as lexers/tokenizers are often indespensible for build tools, plus it showcases the other included tools pretty extensively in its own implementation.